sparkpointio/sparkdefi-whitepaper/WHITEPAPER.md

 ### Microlending

 SparkDeFi supports financial inclusion by offering a more all-encompassing approach in terms of lending.
-These approaches include a lower barrier to entry, minimal loan-to-value (LTV) ratio, and microlending which serves as another provision in solving overcollateralization through small, low-interest loans to borrowers.
+These approaches include a lower barrier to entry, minimal loan-to-value (LTV) ratio, and microlending which serves as another provision in solving over-collateralization through small, low-interest loans to borrowers.
 Furthermore, the adoption of a trust score enabled by smart contracts is considered to eventually forego the need for collateral in P2P Lending.

 ## SparkDeFi Ecosystem Security and Architecture